Father Anne

-Father Anne, born Anne Tropeano, is a Roman Catholic who claims to have been ordained as a Catholic priest through a Church reform movement, called the Roman Catholic Womanpriest movement.
+Father Anne, born Anne Tropeano, is a Roman Catholic (excommunicated) who claims to have been ordained as a Catholic priest through a Church reform movement, called the Roman Catholic Womanpriest movement.
 Upon her ordination, Father Anne accepted excommunication from the Roman Catholic Church, as a sign of her respect for the Church, and as a peaceful protest of the perceived historical injustice of male-only ordination.
 She uses the moniker "Father Anne” to point to the theology that supports a person of any gender being able to serve in persona Christi as a priest and minister.
 The Roman Catholic Church teaches that women are incapable of receiving the Sacrament of Holy Orders and therefore, her ordination is not recognized by the Roman Catholic Church.
 She was ordained by the Association of Roman Catholic Women Priests, a movement springing from the Roman Catholic Women Priests movement, which originated with the ordination of seven women by Romulo Antonio Braschi.
 Roman Catholic Womenpriests maintain that their ordination is not licit, but is valid, due to their position that the theology underpinning the teaching that only men can be priests is unjust and errant.